linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 14 Asset Pricing Theories.md

 - One of the most popular factor models is the Fama-French five-factor model.
 - Although the theories presented are controversial or difficult to implement in practice, several principles are not controversial and can be used to understand how to price financial assets.

-# Questions

-1. a.
-Explain why the CML assumes a risk-free asset and that investors can borrow or lend at the risk-free rate.

-b.
-Using a graph, demonstrate why the CML dominates the Markowitz efficient frontier.

-2. How should an investor construct an efficient portfolio in the presence of a risk-free asset?

-3. a.
-What is meant by two-fund separation?

-b.
-What do the two funds consist of?

-4. Indicate why you agree or disagree with the following statement: "As a percentage of the total risk, the unsystematic risk of a diversified portfolio is greater than that of an individual asset."
-5. In the CAPM, why is systematic risk also called "market risk"?
-6. Indicate why you agree or disagree with the following statement: "An investor should be compensated for accepting unsystematic risk."
-7. a.
-Suppose that a stock has a beta of 1.15.
-How do you interpret that value?

-b.
-Suppose that a stock has a beta of 1.00.
-Can one mimic the performance of the stock market by buying shares in only that stock?

-8. a.
-What is the market model?

-b.
-What input into the CAPM is estimated from the market model?

-9. Assume the following: expected market return  $= 15\%$ , risk-free rate  $= 7\%$ .
-If a security's beta is 1.3, what is its expected return according to the CAPM?
-10. The following is an excerpt from the article “Risk and Reward,” published in the Economist of October 20, 1990:

-Is the CAPM supported by the facts?
-That is controversial, to put it mildly.
-It is a tribute to Mr Sharpe (co-winner of the 1990 Nobel Prize in Economics) that his work, which dates from the early 1960s, is still argued over so heatedly.
-Attention has lately turned away from beta to more complicated ways of carving up risk.
-But the significance of CAPM for financial economics would be hard to exaggerate.

-a.
-What are the general conclusions of studies that empirically investigated the CAPM?
-b.
-Summarize Roll's argument on the problems inherent in empirically verifying the CAPM.

-11. What are the fundamental principles underlying the APT model?
-12. What are the advantages of the APT model relative to the CAPM?
-13. What are the difficulties in practice of applying the APT model?
-14. Does Richard Roll's criticism of the CAPM also apply to the APT model?
-15. "In the CAPM, investors should be compensated for accepting systematic risk; in the APT model, investors are rewarded for accepting both systematic risk and unsystematic risk."
-Explain why you agree or disagree with this statement.

-16. What are the difficulties of using a statistical factor model?

-17. How does a macroeconomic factor model differ from a fundamental factor model?

-18. Indicate why you agree or disagree with the following statement: "There is considerable controversy concerning the theories about how assets are priced.
-Therefore, the distinction between systematic risks and unsystematic risk is meaningless."

-19. Indicate why you agree or disagree with the following statement: "The theories of the pricing of capital assets are highly questionable.
-Basically, there is only one type of risk, and investors should seek to avoid it when they purchase individual securities."

-20. Explain the Fama-French factor model.

-1. William F. Sharpe, "Capital Asset Prices: A Theory of Market Equilibrium under Conditions of Risk," Journal of Finance 19, no. 3 (1964): 425-442; John Lintner, "The Valuation of Risk Assets and the Selection of Risky Investments in Stock Portfolio and Capital Budgets," Review of Economics and Statistics 47, no. 1 (1965): 3-37; Jack L. Treynor, "Toward a Theory of Market Value of Risky Assets," unpublished paper, Arthur D. Little, Boston, 1961; and Jan Mossin, "Equilibrium in a Capital Asset Market," Econometrica 34 (1966): 768-783.
-2. Eugene F. Fama, "Efficient Capital Markets: A Review of Theory and Empirical Work," Journal of Finance 25, no. 2 (1970): 383-417.
-3. James Tobin, "Liquidity Preference as Behavior toward Risks," Review of Economic Studies 25, no. 2 (1958): 65-86.
-4. The equation here is the one used in William F. Sharpe, "A Simplified Model for Portfolio Analysis," Management Science 9, no. 2 (1963): 277-293.
-Some vendors and academics use as the variables the excess returns in calculating beta.
-The excess return is found by subtracting a suitable risk-free rate from the asset's return and from the market's return.
-This is referred to as the "risk-premium" form of the market model.
-5. The relationship between the risk components is given by  $\sigma^2 (R_p) = \beta^2\sigma^2 (R_M) + \sigma^2 (\varepsilon ')$ .

-This follows directly from equation (14.5) and the assumption of statistical independence of  $R_M$  and  $\varepsilon'$ .
-The  $R^2$  term previously discussed is a ratio of systematic to total risk (both measured in terms of variance):

-$$

-R^{2} = \frac{\beta^{2} \sigma^{2} \left(R_{M}\right)}{\sigma^{2} \left(\varepsilon^{\prime}\right)}

-$$

-6. Assuming the unsystematic returns  $(\varepsilon^{\prime})$  of securities to be uncorrelated (reasonably true in practice), the unsystematic portfolio risk is given by

-$$

-\sigma^{2} \left(\varepsilon_{p}^{\prime}\right) = \sum^{n} w_{i}^{2} \sigma^{2} \left(\varepsilon_{j}^{\prime}\right),

-$$ where  $\sigma^2 (\varepsilon_i')$  is the unsystematic risk for stock  $i$ .
-Assume that the portfolio is made up of an equal percentage invested in each security and that  $\sigma^2 (\varepsilon')$  is the average value of the  $\sigma^2 (\varepsilon_j')$ .
-Then  $w_{i} = 1 / n$ , and

-$$
-\sigma^{2} (\varepsilon_{p}^{\prime}) = \frac{1}{n} \sigma^{2} (\varepsilon^{\prime}),
-$$ which—assuming  $\sigma^2 (\varepsilon ')$  is finite—obviously approaches zero as the number of issues in the portfolio increases.

-7. We discuss several broad market indexes in chapter 22.
-8. This assumes that the economic determinants that affect the beta of a stock do not change over the measurement period.
-9. The model is sometimes stated in risk premium form.
-Risk premiums, or excess returns, are obtained by subtracting the risk-free rate from the rate of return.
-The expected security and market risk premiums—designated  $E(r_{i})$  and  $E(r_{M})$ , respectively—are given by

-$$

-E (r_{i}) = E (R_{i}) - R_{F},

-$$

-$$

-E (r_{M}) = E (R_{M}) - R_{F}.

-$$

-Substituting these risk premiums into equation (14.11), we obtain:

-$$

-E (r_{i}) = \beta_{i} [ E (r_{M}) ].

-$$

-In this form, the CAPM states that the expected risk premium for the investor's portfolio is equal to its beta value times the expected market risk premium.
-Or, equivalently stated, the expected risk premium should be equal to the quantity of risk (as measured by beta) and the market price of risk (as measured by the expected market risk premium).

-10. Richard Roll, “A Critique of the Asset Pricing Theory: Part 1.
-On the Past and Potential Testability of the Theory,” Journal of Financial Economics 4 (1977): 129-176.
-11. The hypothesis tested in the traditional tests of the CAPM cited earlier—namely, that a linear relationship exists between average security returns and beta values—sheds no light on the question.
-This result follows, because an approximately linear relation between risk and return would be achieved in tests involving large, well-diversified common stock portfolios, irrespective of whether securities were priced according to the CAPM or some totally different model.
-The result is tautological.
-The fact that a positive relationship between realized returns and betas is typically found simply indicates that the returns on the proxy indexes used for the true market portfolio are larger than the average return to the global minimum-variance portfolio.
-12. Stephen A. Ross, "The Arbitrage Theory of Capital Asset Pricing," Journal of Economic Theory 13, no. 3 (1976): 343-360; and Stephen A. Ross, "Return, Risk and Arbitrage," in Risk and Return in Finance, ed.
-Irwin Friend and James Bicksler (Cambridge: Ballinger, 1976).
-13. Gregory Connor, "The Three Types of Factor Models: A Comparison of Their Explanatory Power," Financial Analysts Journal 51, no. 3 (1995): 42-57.
-14. Edwin Burmeister, Roger Ibbotson, Richard Roll, and Stephen A. Ross, "Using Macroeconomic Factors to Control Portfolio Risk," unpublished paper.
-15. Eugene Fama and Kenneth French, "Common Risk Factors in the Returns on Stocks and Bonds," Journal of Financial Economics 33 (1993): 3-56.
-16. Eugene Fama and Kenneth French, “A Five-Factor Asset Pricing Model,” Journal of Financial Economics 116 (2015): 1-22.

-17. See, for example, Andrea Frazzini and Lars Pedersen, "Betting against Beta," Journal of Financial Economics 111 (2014): 1-25.

-# III

-INTEREST RATES, INTEREST RATE RISK, AND CREDIT RISK